imincik/geospatial-nix/README.md

 consistently built together.

-For development purposes, Geonix provides OCI compatible container images which are always consistently built for the used version of the environment.
+For development purposes, Geonix provides OCI compatible container images which are always consistently built with currently used version of the environment.

-Using the new Nix feature called Flakes, Geonix provides very easy way to build isolated geospatial software environments (think about it as a Python virtualenv, but containing all software above operating system kernel which is required to build, test, run and package the project) which are bit-to-bit (or bug-to-bug) reproducible on other machines at any time in the future.
+Using the new Nix feature called Flakes, Geonix provides very easy way to build isolated geospatial software environments (think about it as a Python virtualenv, but containing all software above operating system kernel which is required to build, test, run and package the project) which are bit-to-bit (or bug-to-bug) reproducible on other machines using the same platform.

 Whole Nix Flake environment (all software coming from nixpkgs, Geonix or other Flakes) is pinned to the exact Git commit revision using lock file and can be